joeboom/DonorChoose/README.md

 # DonorChoose
 EDA &amp; Recommendation on DonorChoose Kaggle problem

-This repository pertains to the DonorChoose Kaggle dataset and problem whose objective is to identify a solution to DonorChoose's problem of creating more repeat donors.
+This repository pertains to the DonorChoose Kaggle challenge whose objective is to identify a solution to DonorChoose's problem of creating more repeat donors.

 The overall approach to the problem was to characterize repeat donors so as to be able